Prague to Krakow

 - Breakfasts

-- Luggage transportation (weight limit 15 kg per person - max. two pieces)
+- Luggage transportation (weight limit: 15 kg per piece; maximum of 2 pieces per person)

 - Pre-tour meeting